jakeyboi1/jakeyboi1/README.md

 Since then, I’ve expanded my skills and interests into several areas of software development, and my current coding hobbies include:

-- **Game Hacking & Reverse Engineering**: Exploring how games work behind the scenes.
+- **Game Hacking & Reverse Engineering**: Exploring how games work behind the scenes, and making mods for them.
-- **Web Development**: Creating functional and visually appealing websites.
+- **Web Development**: Creating web pages for personal projects.
-- **Visual Basic**: Required by college, but still a learning experience!
+- **Visual Basic**: Required by college (Sadly), but still a learning experience!

 Feel free to explore my repositories and projects, and let’s connect!